2021 Sarawak state election: Previous election

 The size of the Legislative Assembly was enlarged from 71 to 82 members in the last state election.
 The incumbent Sarawak Barisan Nasional coalition, led by Adenan Satem, won 72 seats, allowing it to form a majority government.
 This included 11 members who were not affiliated with any of its component parties.

 The election was the first major election for the then newly-formed Pakatan Harapan coalition, the successor to the Pakatan Rakyat coalition.
 But like its predecessor, it was only an electoral alliance at that time.
 However, the component parties of the coalition, winning the remaining 10 seats, suffered a swing of 9.63 percentage points against it and an overall loss of 5 seats compared to the 2011 election.

 Between June and August 2016, the 11 partyless Barisan Nasional members either joined the United Bumiputera Heritage Party, or left the coalition and joined the then United People's Party (now Parti Sarawak Bersatu).
 The United People's Party however committed their support for the Barisan Nasional government.

 Death of Adenan Satem

 On 11 January 2017, Chief Minister Adenan Satem died from cardiac arrest, thus he was unable to complete his second term.
 This made him the first sitting Chief Minister of Sarawak to have died while in office.
-Abang Johari Openg took over the position two days later.
+Abang Johari took over the position two days later.
 A by-election was held in Adenan's seat of Tanjong Datu on 18 February, which was overwhelmingly retained by the Barisan Nasional coalition.